OceanOptics/InLineAnalysis/README.md

   + LISST

 The application is under continuous development and still need testing, please use the [GitHub Issues Tracker](https://github.com/OceanOptics/InLineAnalysis/issues) to signal any bug, or feature requests.
+The documentation is minimal if not existing at the time, however, some help can be found in the comments of the code.

 # Quick start
 ## Installation